devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ## My Thoughts on Flutter
 I am guessing you could already pick up on my position regarding Flutter in the previous chapters.
 I am a Fan.
 The applications it produces run remarkably smooth and performance is usually one of the main drawbacks of cross-platform frameworks [@sommerEvaluationCrossplatformFrameworks2013; @ebonePerformanceEvaluationCrossPlatform2018a].
 The trade-off used to be _less development cost_ for _less performance_.
 With Flutter this is no longer the case.

 I was originally not a fan of how State Management [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) in Flutter is handled.
-I am coming from native Android [[@googlellcAndroidSDK2008]](https://developer.android.com/) development an the switch from imperative to declarative thinking took a little while for me.
+I am coming from native Android [[@googlellcAndroidSDK2008]](https://developer.android.com/) development and the switch from imperative to declarative thinking took a little while for me.
 I now understand that the design of Flutter has one central goal: Maximize performance [[@flutterdevteamWhatFlutter2018]](https://flutter.dev/docs/resources/technical-overview).
 And the way that State is handled is a direct consequence of that goal.
 State Management also becomes a lot less of an issue once you start following a clearly defined architectural style.
 I had to build a few iterations of Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen) to figure this out for myself.
 But once I implemented it with BLoC [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE), I began to understand how Flutter could work in a large scale application.

 Another great thing I noticed during the writing of this guide is how open the Flutter Team is towards the community.
 The Framework is completely open-source and many features have been implemented by developers outside of Google.
-The Flutter team is also very active on social media, with their own weekly podcast and Youtube channel [[@flutterdevteamFlutterYouTube2019]](https://www.youtube.com/channel/UCwXdFgeE9KYzlDdR7TG9cMw).
+The Flutter team is also very active on social media, with its own weekly podcast and Youtube channel [[@flutterdevteamFlutterYouTube2019]](https://www.youtube.com/channel/UCwXdFgeE9KYzlDdR7TG9cMw).

 One thing I don't like about Flutter is how easy it is to write ugly code.
 I already touched on this topic in [the last chapter][conventions].
 Having deeply nested code is, to a degree, unavoidable in Flutter.
 Splitting Widgets into smaller parts helps but adds a lot of boilerplate.
 I hope there will be a better solution to mitigate this problem in the future.

 Another thing I am not a fan of is dependency injection in Flutter.
 At the moment the only solution is to inject dependencies from the UI into the BLoC.
 This created an ugly dependency between UI- and Data-Layer.
 But Google is currently working on a solution for this, so the problem is known and will be addressed [[@googlellcInjectRepo2019]](https://github.com/google/inject.dart).

-All that being said, I wont be going back to native app development any time soon.
+All that being said, I won't be going back to native app development any time soon.

 # 600-References